fps/TackleboxModeling.jl/README.md

 36cd1af62985c2fac3e654333e36431e  data/nam_training_input.wav
 ```

-After downloading them you'll have to process the `nam_training_input.wav` file to create the corresponding `nam_training_output.wav` file using the `nam_wavenet` example from https://github.com/fps/anna and put it into the corresponding folder below `data`.
-Then you change the `run_chunks.jl` script to start with the right amount of layers (3 for all of them except the `EVH 5150` model which needs 4.) and run it (I usually do it by `include ("run_chunks")` on the julia prompt.
-Once you are satisified with the error (below 0.03 is very good, below 0.04 sometimes acceptable) you can `include("write_test_output.jl")` and then `include("write_model_output.jl")`.
+After downloading them you'll have to:

+- Process the `nam_training_input.wav` file to create the corresponding `nam_training_output.wav` file using the `nam_wavenet` example from https://github.com/fps/anna and put it into the corresponding folder below `data`.
+- Change the `run_chunks.jl` script to start with the right amount of layers (3 for all of them except the `EVH 5150` model which needs 4.) and run it (I usually do it by `include("run_chunks.jl")` on the julia prompt.
+- Once you are satisified with the error (below 0.03 is very good, below 0.04 sometimes acceptable) you can `include("write_test_output.jl")` and then `include("write_model_output.jl")`.
 The former runs the julia version of the trained model on the `data/Take1_Audio\ 1-1_short.wav` example and the latter produces the `model.cc` code which is included into the tacklbox LV2 plugin.

 ## Fender Deluxe Reverb